polterguy/magic.lambda.sockets/README.md

-# Magic Lambda SignalR
+# Magic Lambda Sockets

-This project provides SignalR hooks for for [Magic](https://github.com/polterguy.magic).
+This project provides web sockets hooks for for [Magic](https://github.com/polterguy.magic).
-The main idea for the project, is that it allows you to resolve Hyperlambda files, executing these, passing in a URL and JSON arguments over a SignalR connection.
-It contains one SignalR HUB method with the following signature.
+The main idea for the project, is that it allows you to resolve Hyperlambda files, executing these, passing in a URL and JSON arguments over a socket connection, in addition to subscribing to messages transmitted over a web socket connection.
+It contains one socket HUB method with the following signature.

 ```
 execute(string file, string json)
 ```

-To connect to the hub use the relative URL `/signalr`, optionally passing in a JWT token, and then transmit messages to the hub using something such as for instance the following TypeScript.
+To connect to the hub use the relative URL `/sockets`, optionally passing in a JWT token, and then transmit messages to the hub using something such as for instance the following TypeScript.

 ```typescript